isabella232/mobile-services.de-DE/help/android/metrics.md

 # Lifecycle metrics{#lifecycle-metrics}

-Dieser Abschnitt enthält Informationen über die Metriken und Dimensionen, die automatisch von der mobilen Bibliothek gemessen werden können, nach Implementierung des Lebenszyklus und einen Link zur Fehlerbehebung für Lebenszyklusdaten.
-Weitere Informationen zur Fehlerbehebung finden Sie unter [Fehlerbehebung für Lebenszyklusdaten](https://helpx.adobe.com/analytics/kb/troubleshoot-lifecycle-data.html).
+This section provides information about the metrics and dimensions that can be measured automatically by the mobile library, after lifecycle is implemented, and a link to troubleshoot Lifecycle data.
+Weitere Informationen zur Fehlerbehebung finden Sie unter [Fehlerbehebung bei Lebenszyklusdaten](https://helpx.adobe.com/analytics/kb/troubleshoot-lifecycle-data.html).

 ## Neue Adobe Experience Cloud SDK-Version